andrewchilds/overcast/README.md

     $ npm -g install overcast
     ```

 3. You can now use Overcast from any directory.
+Running any overcast command will create the ~/.overcast config directory if it doesn't already exist.

     ```sh
-    $ overcast help
+    $ overcast list
+    ```

+4. Add your AWS/DigitalOcean/Linode API keys to `~/.overcast/variables.json` to use their respective commands:

+    ```sh
+    $ vim ~/.overcast/variables.json
     ```

 ## Uninstallation